 Without changing the fundamental principles of the car that we sought in the CIVIC, we have given the car new value and completed it with a richness as a human-centered car.

-One of the prospective designs hews pretty closely to the finished product, but shows a straight leading edge for the hood and taillights that wrap around the sides as triangles.
-It kind of looks like an Audi 100 had a love child with an AMC Pacer, but that’s not necessarily a bad thing.
+One of the prospective designs hewed pretty closely to the finished product, but showed a straight leading edge for the hood and taillights that wrapped around the sides as triangles.
+It kind of looked like an Audi 100 had a love child with an AMC Pacer, but that wasn’t necessarily a bad thing.

-An alternative proposal with a vastly different silhouette shows the sporting potential of the Accord.
-With a B-pillar integrated as a thick structural band and a delicate hatch that prioritizes glass, the roofline almost resembles that of an SA22 Mazda RX-7.
+An alternative proposal with a vastly different silhouette showed the sporting potential of the Accord.
+With a B-pillar integrated as a thick structural band and a delicate hatch that prioritized glass, the roofline almost resembled that of an SA22 Mazda RX-7.
 One could also easily imagine a targa or T top to fully embrace the sports coupe identity.

-Another draft has a more traditional roof and B-pillar treatment but retains a sporting character.
-The roofline sweeps back more dramatically to make the car look longer and the nose has a more aggressive reverse rake.
-The rounded tail almost looks like it could have been a predecessor for the Porsche 928’s and uses bumperettes instead of a wraparound bench.
+Another draft pitched a more traditional roof and B-pillar treatment but retained the sporting character.
+The roofline swept back more dramatically to make the car look longer and the nose had a more aggressive reverse rake.
+The rounded tail almost looked like it could have been a predecessor of the Porsche 928 and uses bumperettes instead of a wraparound bench.

 The interior had several variants as well.
-The basic elements of the Accord’s actual dashboard are all there — a sweeping curve, storage pockets, and an upright and boxy instrument binnacle.
-Mostly it’s the vent placement and shape that differs from the final design.
+The basic elements of the Accord’s actual dashboard were all there — a sweeping curve, storage pockets, and an upright and boxy instrument binnacle.
+Mostly it’s the vent shape and placement that differed from the final product.

-It’s fun to imagine what could have been, and it’s interesting to see that reliable ol’ Honda did have some wilder ideas.
-However, it the right choice for Honda to go with a more traditional hatchback design (followed by a conventional 4-door sedan in 1977).
-The Accord was the company’s first foray into the mainstream global car market, and it couldn’t risk any weirdness jeopardizing that debut.
-Fifty years later, the Accord isn’t just a anomaly, but a household name.
+It’s fun to imagine what could have been, and interesting to see that reliable ol’ Honda did have some wilder ideas.
+However, it was the right choice for Honda to go with a more traditional hatchback design (followed by a conventional 4-door sedan in 1977).
+The Accord was the company’s first foray into the mainstream global car market.
+Any weirdness could’ve jeopardized that debut, making the Accord an anomaly in automotive history.
+Instead, fifty years later, it’s a household name.

 Images courtesy of Honda.